igmk/w-radar/README.md

 A variety of user-specific meta data is needed for the output netcdf files (i.e. creator of the data set, contact information, project acknowledgement).
-All such parameters are contained in the outputmeta_<outfiletype\>.m file.
+All such parameters are contained in the outputmeta_<outputtype\>.m file.
-The file name of the outputmeta_\***.m file has to agree with the outfiletype given in the config-file.
+The file name of the outputmeta_\***.m file has to agree with the output file \
+type given in the config-file.

 ### iv) Creating new output file types